mloporchio/EthereumSkipIndex/README.md

-# EthSkip
+# EthereumSkipIndex

 ## Description

-This GitHub repository contains the code used to generate the results presented in [1].
+This repository includes all code used to produce the results presented in [1].
 The paper presents the *BF skip index*, a data structure based on Bloom filters [2] that can be used for answering inter-block queries on blockchains efficiently.

 ## Overview